Our Mission

 On November 24th, 1964, the Belgians and Americans launched a rescue mission for the 1,000 people trapped at Stanleyville.
 As the paratroopers approached, the rebels opened fire.
 Many people died that day, and photos of Paul Carlson appeared on the covers of Time and Life magazines to honor the life of the martyred missionary.

-Shortly after, Paul Carlson Partnership (then known as “Paul Carlson Medical Program”) was created in his honor to continue his work.
-In the five decades since, Congo has experienced ongoing war and unrest.
+The year after Paul’s death, the Paul Carlson Partnership (then known as the “Paul Carlson Medical Program”) was created in his honor to continue his work.
+In the six decades since, Congo has experienced ongoing war and unrest.
 Exploitation and conflict have sadly become a way of life.
 Through it all, PCP has stayed the course with medical and economic development partnerships with the Covenant Church of Congo (CEUM).

 Today